 5. Provide educational opportunities to analytics professionals.
 “Many supply chain companies are hiring analytics professionals to help implement these systems into their organizations.
 Though experts in their field, it’s important for these trained analytics professionals to learn about all aspects of your business.
 This business knowledge creates an open relationship between the business and the analytics, creating more opportunities for the numbers to aid in the processes.” — Adam Robinson, Marketing Strategist for Cerasis, 5 Tips for Achieving the Most Out of Your Supply Chain Data; Twitter: @Cerasis

-6. Foster your relationships.
+6. Foster your relationships for better supply chain optimization.
 “The relationships between your organization and suppliers, and also between your supply chain management team and the rest of the stakeholders within your organization, are a key factor in building and maintaining a strong supply chain.
 Strong relationships require transparency on both sides and always aim to be mutually beneficial.” — 7 Tips for Building a Robust Supply Chain, Thomas; Twitter: @ThomasNet

 7. Focus on building collaborative relationships with your colleagues. “…it is important to maintain high-trust, high communication, mutually beneficial relationships with key suppliers and customers, whether they’re called partnerships or not.
 Granted, there are some very successful mega-merchants that are able to dictate prices, terms, and processes to their suppliers by threatening to pull their business.
 But the fact is that very few of us are in the position of being able to tell our suppliers, ‘My way or the highway.’
 For the rest of us, creating and developing strong, positive relationships is a key to supply chain success.” — Kenneth B. Ackerman and Art Van Bodegraven, Relationships for Supply Chain Success, CSCMP’s Supply Chain Quarterly; Twitter: @TheQuarterly